lsimons/caseum/README.md

 * Whiteboards, markers, and sticky notes
 * Draw.io for digital diagrams
 * Markdown text files for decision records
-* Model specification in structured text formats (Structurizr C4, Gherkin, TLMD and CloudEvents JSON)
+* Model specification in structured text formats (Structurizr C4, Gherkin, TLMD and AsyncAPI JSON)

 See the guides on [whiteboarding architecture](docs/guides/whiteboarding.md) and on [using draw.io for architecture](docs/guides/drawio.md).